 Vision Ceramic Grill

-This Kamado pro ceramic charcoal grill is said to heat rapidly, with an expected temperature rise of 500 degrees, from 200 to 700 ºF, in minutes.
+This kamado Vision ceramic charcoal grill is said to heat rapidly, with an expected temperature rise of 500 degrees, from 200 to 700 ºF, in minutes.

 This grill features an ash drawer and vent dials that are all in one.
-The C-Series seen here has an integrated smoker.
-Compare this to the S-Series, which is a cheaper charcoal grill without this feature.
+It has a cast iron top vent and dual draft vent dials to help you control temperatures.
+The C-Series (as in the item model number, e.g. CF1F1) has an integrated smoker.
+This compares to the S-Series, which is a cheaper charcoal grill without this feature.

-The Vision kamado ceramic charcoal comes with a lifetime warranty on all ceramic parts and 5 years for metal parts.
+The Vision kamado ceramic charcoal comes in a range of colors.
+It has a lifetime warranty on all ceramic parts and 5 years for metal parts.
+And, is somewhat cheaper than the others listed in this ceramic range.

-Cons: The side shelves on this may not last the life of the grill.
-Minor air leaks through ash drawer and vent dials.
+Cons: The wood side shelves on this may warp and not last the life of the grill if left outside unprotected.
+However, they are detachable and easy enough to store safely away.

 Kamado Joe Ceramic Grill

 It also has a thick ceramic shell with a glazed exterior finish.
 This gives it durability and easy cleaning along with the ultimate in temperature retention.